husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

     #include <geometry_msgs/Twist.h>
 ```

-Define constants for recognized objects, adjust values to IDs of objects
+Defining constants for recognized objects, adjusting values to IDs of objects
 recognized by your system:

 ``` cpp